leangjia/blender_docs/manual/physics/smoke_fluid_old/smoke/types/domain.rst

    while higher values can be used to advance the simulation faster (useful for generating smoke for use in still renders).

-Border Collisions
-   Controls which sides of the domain will allow smoke "through" the domain, making it disappear without influencing the rest of the simulation, and which sides will deflect smoke as if colliding with a :doc:`Collision Object </physics/smoke/types/collision>`.

-   Vertically Open
-      Smoke disappears when it hits the top or bottom of the domain, but collides with the walls.
-   Open
-      Smoke disappears when it hits any side of the domain.
-   Collide All
-      Smoke collides with all sides of the domain.

 Empty space
    Value under which voxels are considered to be empty.